aamrits/interview-questions-prep/javascript.md

 #### Q2
 ### ✍Explain event loop.
 ![Event Loop](assets/event-loop1.png)

 JavaScript is a **single threaded language**, i.e., it can execute one line at a time.
-1. The JavaScript Engine has a `memory heap` and `call stack`.
-Even before executing a single line of code, JS stores variables and functions in the heap.
-Variables are assigned "undefined" and functions are stored as it.
+1. The JavaScript Engine has a **memory heap** and **call stack** .
+Even before executing a single line of code, JS stores variables and functions in the heap. *Variables are assigned **undefined** and functions are stored as it*.

-2. After that `Global Execution Context` is created in the call stack.
+2. After that **Global Execution Context** is created in the call stack.
 Each line is executed synchronously and after execution, gets popped out of the call stack.

 3. All the asynchronous events like `setTimeout` or **DOM APIs** or `XMLHttpRequest` are part of the **WebAPI**.
-When the timer expires or the reponse is fetched, it goes to the **callback queue**, where it waits for the call stack to be clear.
+When the timer expires or the response is fetched, it goes to the **callback queue**, where it waits for the call stack to be clear.
 Event loop checks this functionality.

 5. Once the call stack is empty, event loop pushes the callback functions, which are waiting in the callback queue, to the call stack, to be executed.

-6. Suppose, there is a fetch request (Promise) and also a setTimeout.
-In this case, Promises gets pushed to the **microtask queue**, after getting response.
+6. Suppose, there is a fetch request (**Promise**) and also a setTimeout.
+In this case, Promises gets pushed to the **microtask queue** or **priority queue**, after getting response.
 Microtask queue has more priority than callback queue (or task queue).
 So once the call stack is cleared, functions in the microtask queue gets pushed.
 After that callback functions in callback queue gets executed.
 ![Event Loop 2](assets/event-loop2.png)

 **[⬆](#Questions)**